HussainTaj-W/solfegepractice.com/content/lessons/02_exercises.md

 ---
 title: Three Exercises for Practicing Solfege
 slug: exercises-for-practicing-solfege
-description: In this lesson you'll go through three exercises to practice the syllables and notes, and learn the relation between them.
+description: In this lesson, you'll go through three exercises to practice the syllables and notes, and learn the relation between them.
 summary: Go through three exercises to practice the syllables and notes, and learn the relation between them.
 categories: [lessons]
 series: ["What is Solfege?"]
-keywords: [solfege, ear training, pitch comprehension, music education, do re mi, solfeggio, solfa, melody, musician, music theory, solfege syllables, major scale]
+keywords: [solfege, practice, exercises, pentatonic scale, major, minor, ear training, pitch comprehension, music education, do re mi, solfeggio, solfa, learn singing]
 weight: 2
 cover:
   image: /images/lessons/lesson-02-cover-pixabay.jpg
   caption:
-  alt: a image with music sheets and a sunflower
+  alt: An image with music sheets and a sunflower.
 ---

 ## Exercise 1: Major Pentatonic Scale